dafny-lang/dafny/docs/_includes/Statements.md

 The second `modify` statement also has an empty frame expression.
 But it allocates a new object and modifies it.
-Thus we see that the frame expressions on a block `modify` statement only limits what may be modified of existing memory.
-It does not limit what may be modified in new memory that is allocated.
+Thus we see that the frame expressions on a block `modify` statement only limit what may be modified in already allocated memory.
+It does not limit what may be modified in new memory that is allocated within the block.

 The third `modify` statement has a frame expression that allows it to modify any of the fields of the current object, so the modification of field `x` is allowed.

+Finally, the fourth example shows that the restrictions imposed by the modify statement do not apply to local variables, only those that are heap-based.

 ## Calc Statement
 ````